PVC Cold room swing door

 Core characteristics of PVC Cold room swing door

-Thermal Insulation & Energy Efficiency
+Superior Thermal Insulation and Energy Efficiency

 Food Service: Restaurants, Cafeterias, Commercial Kitchens.